Mass spectrometry

 How Mass Spectrometry Works:

-1. Ionization: Sample molecules are bombarded with high-energy electrons (electron impact ionization).
+1. Ionisation: Sample molecules are bombarded with high-energy electrons (electron impact ionization).

 2. Acceleration: Ions are accelerated through an electric field.